Stary2001/nex-dissector/README.md

-# how tf do i use this
+# How to install?
-to install the dissector, copy init.lua and the lua/ directory to %appdata%/Wireshark (or equivalent linux location)
+To install the dissector, copy init.lua and the lua/ directory to %appdata%/Wireshark (or equivalent linux location).

+This is done because the Wireshark plugin system sucks and has no way to guarantee load order.
+If you already have a custom init.lua you can probably figure out how to merge them.

-# what does it do
+# What does it do
-* dissection of prudp, most nex stuff
+* Dissection of PRUDP v0 (3DS, WiiU friends), but not v1 (Some 3DS games, most Wii U uses) or Lite (Switch)
-* secure connection handling
+* Automatic secure connection decryption if the connections are in the same pcap
-* automatic generation of dissector code from wiki
+* Automatic generation of dissector code from wiki, including structure definitions.
 * Data<> handling

 # what does it not do
-* handle multiple connections _well_
-* handle being ran live _well_
-* fragment reassembly
+* Fragment reassembly.